• Skip to primary navigation

 WordPress Security: Top WordPress Security Tips and Tricks

-Today we’ll be discussing the best tips and tricks to secure WordPress, enabling you to secure your own website.
+Today we’ll be discussing the best tips and tricks regarding WordPress Security, enabling you to secure your own website.

 Current versions of WordPress feature one-click updates.
 You can launch the update by clicking the link in the new version banner or by going to the Dashboard > Updates screen.
 Once you are on the “Update WordPress” page, click the button “Update Now” to start the process off.
 You shouldn’t need to do anything else and, once it’s finished, you will be up-to-date.